Inside Jesse Williams' Public Battle to Privately Parent

 In addition to asking for sole custody, she made several parenting procedure requests, including that the two do not publicly post pictures of their kids without written consent and that neither parent introduce a new "intimate partner until the relationship has endured at least six months."
 Williams had reportedly started dating Minka Kelly that summer.

 Later that month, Williams fired back by objecting to several allegations in her declaration.
-Drakelee-Williams filed her own objections in response.
+Drake-Lee filed her own objections in response.

 "It's getting more messy then Jesse ever wanted," an insider told E!
 News at the time.
 "His ex feels betrayed by Jesse that's what she keeps on expressing.
 Jesse wanted to work this out very civilly but it's turning out not to go in that direction.
 Jesse is a great dad and his kids are number one.
 He is extremely upset about this."